ClickHouse/ClickHouse/docs/en/sql-reference/statements/grant.md

     - `SHOW NAMED COLLECTIONS SECRETS`.
 Level: `NAMED_COLLECTION`.
 Aliases: `SHOW NAMED COLLECTIONS SECRETS`
     - `NAMED COLLECTION`.
 Level: `NAMED_COLLECTION`.
 Aliases: `NAMED COLLECTION USAGE, USE NAMED COLLECTION`

+Unlike all other grants (CREATE, DROP, ALTER, SHOW) grant NAMED COLLECTION was added only in 23.7, while all others were added earlier - in 22.12.

 **Examples**

-Assuming a named collecion is called abc, we grant privilege CREATE NAMED COLLECTION to user john.
+Assuming a named collection is called abc, we grant privilege CREATE NAMED COLLECTION to user john.
 - `GRANT CREATE NAMED COLLECTION ON abc TO john`

 ### ALL